1972 West Bengal Legislative Assembly election: Contenders

 There were two main fronts in the election; the alliance between the Congress(R) and CPI and the alliance led by CPI(M).
 The Congress(R)-CPI alliance was known as the Progressive Democratic Alliance.
 The PDA had a seven-point programme.
 At the time of the election Indira Gandhi's popularity peaked, with the victory in the Bangladesh Liberation War and electoral promises of land reform.
 The CPI had also gained significant prestige in West Bengal due to the Soviet support to the Bangladeshi cause in the war.

 The CPI(M)-led alliance included RSP, SUCI, RCPI, MFB, WPI, the Biplobi Bangla Congress and some independents.
 Just before the vote there was a seat-sharing arrangement between the CPI(M)-led alliance and the AIFB.
 A minor third front, the West Bengal Democratic Alliance, was led by the Congress (O) and included Sushil Kumar Dhara's Bangla Congress faction, the SSP rebels and the Indian Awami League.

 Results

-The Congress(R)-CPI alliance won an overwhelming majority in the assembly and formed a new state government, led by Siddhartha Shankar Ray.
+The Congress(R)-CPI alliance or the Progressive Democratic Alliance won an overwhelming majority in the assembly and formed a new state government, led by Siddhartha Shankar Ray.
 Several Indian Youth Congress leaders were found among the newly elected legislators.
 14 CPI(M) candidates were declared elected, but they refused to participate in the Legislative Assembly during the period of 1972-1977 as they accused that the elections had been rigged.